hbctraining/variant_analysis/lessons/01_data_organization.md

 > Note 1: ssh stands for secure shell.
 All of the information (like your password) going between your computer and the O2 login computer is encrypted when using ssh.

-## `/home` or `/n/scratch`?

-Within the [Introduction to the Command-line course](https://hbctraining.github.io/Intro-to-shell-flipped/schedule/), we introduced your home directory (`/home/user_name`) and scratch `/n/scratch/3` workspace, but let's give a brief recap of each and their purpose:

-### `/home`
- - Limited to 100GiB of storage per user
- - Backed-up daily up to 14 days, weekly up to 60 days
- - Can you found at `/home/$USER/`
- - Great place for storing valuable file/scripts

-### `/n/scratch`
- - Up to 25TiB or 2.5 million files/directories per user
- - No back-ups
- - Purged from the system if not accessed for 45 days
- - Great for storing reproducible, intermediate files

-> **NOTE:** You may recall from previous trainings that the `scratch` space was called `scratch3` and not `scratch`.
+ay recall from previous trainings that the `scratch` space was called `scratch3` and not `scratch`.
 During December 2023/January 2024, HMS-RC migrate to a new scratch system with more storage and longer times between purges.

+### Creating a scratch space

-Due to the limited storage space on `/home`, we are going to take advantage of scratch to hold some of our intermediate files for this workshop.
+> Due to the limited storage space on `/home`, we are going to take advantage of scratch to hold some of our intermediate files for this workshop.
 This is a very common use of the scratch space as many analyses will have large intermediate files, which would otherwise fill up our home directories.

-### Creating a scratch space

 While on the login node, we will create our space on `/n/scratch3`.
 In order to do so, we will need to run a script provided by the HMS Research Computing team: